 Counterfeiting is a serious crime that can lead to a lengthy jail sentence, extremely high fine, and a permanent criminal record.
 The laws governing counterfeit currency and other items and instruments come from multiple sources and can be quite complex.

 Because offenses involving counterfeit currency can have a devastating effect on the local or even national economy, they are treated very harshly by the government.

-If you have been accused of counterfeiting, you need advice from an experienced Ft.
+If you have been accused of making fake currency or products, you need advice from an experienced Ft.
 Lauderdale counterfeiting lawyer who knows the details of the applicable statutes, how they are interpreted, how they fit in with the facts of the case, and how to build the best possible defense considering the circumstances.

 The most serious punishments are imposed on the unauthorized reproduction of money.
 Although counterfeiting currency is an ancient crime, improvements in technology have made it easier than ever to create counterfeit bills, coins, and other financial instruments, Congress has responded by increasing the already stiff penalties for this crime.

 Congress raised the maximum prison sentence for currency counterfeiting from 15 to 20 years.
 The maximum fine used to be $5,000, but now the courts have discretion to impose much larger fines, up to $250,000 or more depending on the financial effects on other parties.
 The law also prohibits possessing tools (including modern digital technology) used in counterfeiting, meaning a Ft Lauderdale attorney may be necessary even if the good was never actually produced.

 Although many counterfeiting cases are federal, states can also prosecute for these offenses, often under more general laws against forgery, fraud or theft.